Maimonides: Character development

 Maimonides taught about the developing of one's moral character.
 Although his life predated the modern concept of a personality, Maimonides believed that each person has an innate disposition along an ethical and emotional spectrum.
 Although one's disposition is often determined by factors outside of one's control, human beings have free will to choose to behave in ways that build character.
 He wrote, "One is obligated to conduct his affairs with others in a gentle and pleasing manner."
-Maimonides advised those with anti-social character traits ought to identify those traits and then make a conscious effort to behave in the opposite way.
+Maimonides advised that those with antisocial character traits should identify those traits and then make a conscious effort to behave in the opposite way.
 For example, an arrogant person should practice humility.
 If the circumstances of one's environment are such that it is impossible to behave ethically, one must move to a new location.